RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: User Study

 All of the participants appreciated the temporal comparison \remixtape~supports by allowing them to spatially juxtapose, semantically align, and especially merge metrics into a single \vizcard.
 However, it was not always clear to participants whether or how they could semantically align or merge two \vizcards.
 For instance, four participants tried to merge \vizcards~that exhibited different time granularities or time spans; they wanted to align temporal patterns at different scales or across non-overlapping time periods, such as to highlight seasonal patterns.
 Upon realizing that merging \vizcards~was not possible in these cases, participants asked \textit{``How would I allocate for this lag [between two metrics]?
 Can I offset [one metric]?''} [P4] or if the system could \textit{``union them in a way''} [P5].
 Such points of confusion with respect to semantic alignment interactions suggest that the system needs to provide more clarity, not only with respect to when \vizcards~can be merged, but also to explain cases where a merge is not feasible.

-Irrespective of their experience with the card coordination and annotation interactions in \remixtape's design mode, all participants appreciated the ability to directly interact with content in the presentation mode.
-For example, P6 appreciated the \textit{`dynamic nature'} of the presentation mode, providing affordances to tell \textit{``more of a story than a static screenshot.''} Similarly, multiple participants commented that linking text with charts dynamically would support synchronous communication with audiences, with some identifying additional needs for text positioning and appearance (\eg through tooltips or the progressive reveal of \textcards~in presentation mode).
-Finally, P4 and P6 alluded to both presenters and audiences having the ability to interact with cards in \remixtape's present mode, which suggests additional investment into real-time multi-user collaboration support.
+Irrespective of their experience with the card coordination and annotation interactions in \remixtape's design mode, all participants remarked positively on the ability to directly interact with content in the presentation mode.
+For example, P6 appreciated the \textit{`dynamic nature'} of the presentation mode, providing affordances to tell \textit{``more of a story than a static screenshot.''} P6 also commented that linking text with charts dynamically would support synchronous communication with audiences.
+However, P4 expressed a desire for additional control over text positioning and appearance (\eg through tooltips or the progressive reveal of \textcards~in presentation mode).
+Finally, P4 and P6 alluded to both presenters and audiences having the ability to interact with cards in \remixtape's present\revision[]{ation} mode, which suggests \revision[additional investment into]{that \remixtape~could be extended with} real-time multi-user collaboration \revision[support]{functionality}.

-\bstart{Recommending contextually relevant \vizcards~(\textbf{D3})} The value proposition of recommendations in \remixtape~varied based on prior knowledge of a dataset and whether one already has a comprehensive narrative in mind prior to using the tool, with P6 stating: \textit{``I like the recommendation engine for people like me} [who] \textit{are more business users.
+\bstart{Recommending contextually relevant \vizcards~(\textbf{D3})} The value proposition of recommendations varied based on prior knowledge of a dataset and whether one already has a comprehensive narrative in mind prior to using the tool, with P6 stating: \textit{``I like the recommendation engine for people like me} [who] \textit{are more business users.
 I don't really know the story I'm trying to tell, and I don't know tools as intimately as analysts do.''} P2 referred to recommendations as their \textit{`favorite feature'} after seeing \remixtape~suggest charts across a collection of metrics spanning various temporal granularities.
 Participants also saw the potential value in recommendations as a form of guidance when initially forming a narrative, or as a source of contextually-relevant ideas during narrative construction.
 For instance, P5 stated that \textit{``the recommendations feature is interesting in that it's really looking at what else is currently in the story.''}